Financial Aid

 A:

-Your financial aid award will be based upon your enrollment at the end of the freeze date.
-If you have already received your award and have since adjusted your enrollment, you may be responsible for repaying the award.
+Your financial aid offer will be based upon your enrollment at the end of the freeze date.
+If you have already received your offer and have since adjusted your enrollment, you may be responsible for repaying the funds.
 It is highly recommended that you meet with an Academic Advisor and a Financial Aid Officer to discuss your options.

 +